syall/function-ts/README.md

 Lists in Haskell are typically one type so all of the functions implemented are constrained to singly-typed lists.

 Most of the functions implemented were found from [Haskell Wiki](https://wiki.haskell.org/How_to_work_on_lists).

+### Testing

+`test.ts` uses the functions `sequence`, `out`, and `group` to structure the tests like traditional JavaScript libraries.

+Since arrays are objects in implementation, the arrays cannot be compared with the `===` operator as that compares the object reference as opposed to values; to bypass this, the arrays were stringified and then compared.

+The `C` function is for the UI, writing '✓' when the test case passed and '✗' when it failed.

+I found numerous bugs, particularly in the `minimum` and `maximum` functions, when writing the test suite!